alexpineda/titan-reactor/README.md

 `yarn dev`

-To build the OpenBW WASM files, [visit the openbw fork repository](https://github.com/imbateam-gg/openbw).
+The OpenBW wasm files are included (via git lfs).
+If you wish to build them yourself [visit the openbw fork repository](https://github.com/imbateam-gg/openbw).

 ### Legal